afni/afni_doc/background_install/install_instructs/steps_windows10.rst

 -----------------------------------

 1. | Click here to install **WSL 1** (*noooot WSL 2*), and probably
-     select "Ubuntu 20.04" as your desired flavor of Linux:
+     select a modern Ubuntu (like "Ubuntu 22.04", at time of writing here) as your desired flavor of Linux:
    | `https://docs.microsoft.com/en-us/windows/wsl/install-manual
      <https://docs.microsoft.com/en-us/windows/wsl/install-manual>`_
    | We list the same steps below, with some (possibly helpful) additional